kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 4 - Build/Sprint 1: Management of Digital Service Delivery.md

 This activity will reinforce key concepts from the *Managing Digital Service Delivery* lesson and help you apply them in a realistic, role-based context.

+---
+## Amplifying Agile Delivery

+From culture to automated security testing measures, this activity provides ongoing Agile IT insights through various mediums.
+Best practices and lessons learned from these articles will make valuable additions to your Agile IT toolbox.
+In true Agile nature, you’ll go forth equipped to adapt and apply this wisdom into your digital acquisition sphere.

+This collection of readings has been specifically curated to enhance your knowledge and understanding of how the industry manages and delivers Agile projects.

+* [Agile Government](https://www2.deloitte.com/us/en/insights/industry/public-sector/government-trends/2024/agile-government-is-imperative-for-public-sector.html) – This report from Deloitte Insights provides a comprehensive analysis of how government agencies worldwide are applying agile approaches across procurement, regulation, policymaking, and workforce management with recent federal case studies.
+* [The 5 A's of Agile Government Performance and Tools for Adoption](https://napawash.org/articles-from-our-partners/the-5-as-of-agile-government-performance-and-tools-for-adoption)– A summary and introduction to a practical framework for measuring and improving government performance using agile principles with specific federal implementation guidance.
+* [Adopting Agile in Government: A Comparative Case Study](https://www.tandfonline.com/doi/full/10.1080/14719037.2024.2354776) (optional)– An academic analysis of successful and failed agile implementations across government agencies, with focus on implementation challenges and success factors.
+* [GAO Agile Assessment Guide](https://www.gao.gov/products/gao-20-590g) (optional) - Latest government auditing guidance from GAO on evaluating agile implementations, with metrics for program health and success indicators.
+* [DevSecOps: Challenges and Solutions](https://www.actiac.org/documents/devsecops-challenges-and-solutions) (optional) - As organizations go through this transformational journey towards DevSecOps, it is likely to encounter challenges that can be organized in three high level categories—Cultural, Leadership and Technical.
+ACT-IAC developed this whitepaper to document those challenges as well as offer possible solutions that have had some measure of success within federal organizations.
+* [5 IT Security Considerations for Building a CI/CD Pipeline](https://citizant.com/blog/devsecops/5-security-considerations-cicd-pipeline/) (optional) - Government-specific guidance by Citizant on implementing security in CI/CD pipelines with NIST compliance considerations.

+### Discussion (optional)

+For this activity, read at least 2 of the articles listed above and use the discussion board to answer the following questions:

+1. How can government agencies balance agile flexibility with compliance requirements?
+2. What are the most meaningful leading indicators for government IT project success?
+3. How can contracting officers create incentive structures that promote healthy agile behaviors in government contractors?
+4. When is it appropriate to pivot or terminate an agile initiative in government?
+5. How do we measure public value in government digital services beyond traditional ROI?

+**Share Your Resources:** Use the course **discussion board** to share resources related to industry best practices.
+Did any of the articles mentioned above lead you to a new resource that could support your research into delivering high-quality digital services?
+If so, post a brief description and the link to the discussion board.
+You’re also encouraged to share any helpful resources you’ve discovered on your own during the course.
+Reviewing each other’s contributions can help build a stronger, shared knowledge base across the class.

+**Definition of Done:** Your discussion posts should fully address the questions listed in the instructions.